IoannaTroch/Smart_Waste_Bin_Project/README.md

 - **Interactive Dashboard:** A Tkinter-based GUI featuring live Matplotlib charts for frequency analysis and inter-event delays.
 - **Network Resilience:** Simulation mode for testing without hardware and auto-reconnect logic for MQTT.

+---

+## Semantic Data Model
+The physical system and its deployment environment have been modeled as structured entities using **JSON-LD**.
+This creates a semantic "Digital Twin" of the project, allowing it to interoperate with broader Smart Building and IoT ecosystems.

+The model (`smart_bin_model.jsonld`) utilizes industry-standard Web Ontologies:
+* **Schema.org:** For physical dimensions, capacities, and general product definitions.
+* **SOSA / SSN (W3C):** For describing the HC-SR501 PIR sensor, its mounting, and the specific observations it makes.
+* **BOT (Building Topology Ontology):** To accurately map the bin's physical deployment location (KYPES IoT Lab -> HMTY Building).
+* **Custom Pipeline Context:** For project-specific hardware variables (e.g., `gpioPin`, `cooldownSeconds`).

 ## Technologies Used
 - **Hardware:** Raspberry Pi 4/5, HC-SR501 PIR Sensor.
 - **Languages:** Python 3.13+.